aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

 5. Copy your data into your workspace bucket.

 ## 2c) Prepare your genomic data for input into association test workflows
-The split between 2b and 2c is somewhat artificial -- we split them into two seperate notebooks in order to minimize the amount of time users need to run Hail.
-Further information is included in the beginning of the third notebook.
+Continue your GWAS analysis in this notebook, which uses Hail alongside a powerful compute cluster.
+Further information on how Hail works is given in the notebook itself.
 1. [Learn how to customize your interactive analysis compute](https://support.terra.bio/hc/en-us/articles/360038125912) to work with the data you imported.
 2. Import the multi-sample VCF from the "Reference File" data table using DRS.
 You can learn more about GA4GH's Data Repository Service [here](https://support.terra.bio/hc/en-us/articles/360039330211).
 3. Filter your VCF to only common variants to increase statistical power.
 Genetic analyses in this notebook utilize the [Hail software](https://hail.is/).
 Hail is a framework for distributed computing with a focus on genetics.
 Particularly relevant for whole genome sequence ([WGS](https://en.wikipedia.org/wiki/Whole_genome_sequencing)) analysis, Hail allows for efficient, nearly boundless computing (in terms of variant and sample size).